 Your female dog might seem jumpy or ask for your attention.

-In a proestrus phase, a female dog attracts male dogs for mating.
+In the proestrus phase, a female dog attracts male dogs for mating.

 After the first phase ends, the female dog enters the estrus phase, lasting 9-15 days.

-At the estrus stage, the bleeding stops, but the female dog will be spraying more often to attract male dogs.
+The bleeding stops at the estrus stage, but the female dog will spray her urine more often to attract male dogs.

 As soon as a male dog is presented, she will indulge in the mating process.

-This phase is a long one that will last for 3 to 4 weeks in which whether the female dog is bearing her pups or enters the resting phase.
+This phase is a long one that will last for 3 to 4 weeks in which, whether the female dog is bearing her pups or entering the resting phase.

-At this stage, there is no more bleeding, neither is she receptive to being mated.
+There is no more bleeding at this stage, nor is she receptive to being mated.

 The last phase is called the Anestrus phase, which involves the recovery stage.